shakhawat1355/notebook/Office/projects/FloraFIre/ClentPortal/PR_Template_ClientPortal.md

-# Angular Project PR Template
+# Feature Addition PR Template

-## Task Description
-Please include a summary of the feature or bug fix.
-Include relevant motivation and context.

 ## Jira/Trello Ticket
 Link to the ticket:

 ## Changes Made
-- [ ] Added new components
-- [ ] Implemented form validation
-- [ ] Updated services
-- [ ] Refactored modules
-- [ ] Enhanced routing
-- [ ] Improved state management
+- .....
+- ....
+- .....

 ## Checklist:

+### Requirements & Functionality
-- [ ] Changed Jira/Trello card status
+- [ ] Changed Jira card Status
+- [ ] Have the requirements been met?
+- [ ] The new feature will not negatively impact existing functionality.
+- [ ] All different errors and warnings are handled correctly and logged

+### Clean Code Conventions
-- [ ] Removed unnecessary spaces/fields/directives from code
+- [ ] No duplicated code (DRY Principle) and each class/method has a single responsibility
+- [ ] Relevant parameters are configurable
-- [ ] Followed proper naming conventions
+- [ ] Naming conventions are followed
+- [ ] Comments are meaningful and placed where the code is not self-explanatory
-- [ ] Added comments, particularly in hard-to-understand areas
+- [ ] Clean code is maintained overall
+- [ ] Ensured proper implementation of standard design pattens and principles where needed

+### Code Formatting
+- [ ] Code is optimized for readability and is consistent with the rest of the codebase

+### Performance
+- [ ] Code is optimized for performance, especially database queries, loops, conditions, and data types

+### Version Controlling
-- [ ] Resolved conflicts between `develop` and my branch locally
+- [ ] Environment and feature branch are maintained properly
-- [ ] Ensured no build errors occur
+- [ ] All commits have proper messages
-- [ ] Added/updated unit tests
+- [ ] Pull/merge request guidelines are followed

+### Security
-- [ ] Verified feature on different browsers and devices
+- [ ] Security best practices are considered
+- [ ] Use of Sonarlint or similar tools if applicable

-## Additional Details (if applicable)
+## Special Comment (if applicable)
 Include screenshots of the new feature or links to relevant resources.